 I love Europe.
 I know it’s expensive and Southeast Asia is so much more trendy these days, but there’s just something about the food and architecture that draws me to it again and again.
-On our first 6 month road trip through Europe we discovered some hidden gems that were perfect climbing destinations, especially for beginner climbers like us.
-Not only were these great rock climbing destinations, most of these places are great destinations in themselves.
-The towns were either really cute or the surrounding nature was worth visiting even without climbing.
+On our first 6-month road trip through Europe, we discovered some hidden gems that were perfect climbing destinations, especially for beginner climbers like us.
+Not only were these great rock climbing destinations, but most of these places are great destinations in themselves.
+The towns were either cute or the surrounding nature was worth visiting even without climbing.

 Best places in Italy for rock climbing

 This is a cute town just north of Lake Garda (northeast of Milan and Lake Como) in the Province of Trento.
 It’s a climber’s paradise with a dozen climbing stores lined up along the two cobblestone alleyways that make up this town.
 You will find inexpensive restaurants serving delicious pizza and huge servings of gelato.
 We happened to be there during a climbing competition, which was fun with vendors and events set up in the town square.
 There are many climbing areas near the town.
 Many of the climbing areas have maps at the wall showing the difficulty of the routes.
 It’s worth getting a climbing book at one of the many stores in town though.
 There are so many great routes in Arco however it is climbed a lot so popular walls can be quite polished.

 I loved camping at Camping Zoo.
 It had an eclectic mix of cultures, a huge pool for the kids (don’t forget a swim cap), and there is a great bouldering area via Ferrata directly across the street.
 It’s only a ten-minute walk from the campground into town, making it a pleasant way to spend the evening after a hard day on the wall.

 - It can get really hot here in summer though, so if you are looking to climb, it may be better to plan your trip here in the fall or spring.

 - This entire region is lined with wineries and olive groves.